cmm16/hfd-spring-2020/README.md

 3. Prepare virtual environment
   `$ pip install pipenv; pipenv shell; pipenv sync;`
 #### Download Data
-Got to project box and download Data file move to top level of this project
+Got to project box and download Data folder move to top level of this project

+Unzip folder and make sure all contents go into folder called data (on linux `unzip Data.zip`)
 #### Run
 To run whole project (will take a lot of time)
 `$ pipenv run python $PWD`